gkalpak/aliases/README.md

 ## TODO

-- Add support for default args (with same syntax on all OSes).
 - Document that `ng-maintain` is a peer dependency (+ show in `halp` (if not installed?)) and which commands require it (e.g. in `halp`).
     (Or make a real dependency - if it works for global bin scripts.)